School Spirit Contest

 Awards and Prizes

-WIN UP TO $500.00 plus the opportunity to participate in America’s Freedom Festival’s 4th of July parade and a pizza party for your school participants in Hope of America!
+WIN UP TO $300.00 and a pizza party for your school participants in Hope of America!

 Download The Educational Events Poster